klmcwhirter/pi-day-2025-with-py/README.md

   * visualize digits using color pallete like [pi-day-2024-with-py](https://github.com/klmcwhirter/pi-day-2024-with-py) for any algorithm
   * compare accuracy between any 2 algorithms
   * show histrograms - Sinha / Saha series, Gosper's Series, Tachus Pi (F. Bellard), BBP, baseline and also (for testing) random digits and ten_digits
-  * samples of algorithms are pre-generated and checked in as .zig source files.
+  * samples of algorithms are pre-generated and checked in as .ts source files.

 > See [with-compose](https://github.com/klmcwhirter/pi-day-2025-with-py/tree/with-compose) for the code before devcontainer was used.